jfroelich/rss-reader/docs/contains-feed.md

-# feed-store
+# contains-feed
 Functionality for storing feed data in the database

 ## contains-feed
 Returns a promise that resolves to a boolean value indicating whether a feed exists in the database.
 How a feed is uniquely identified may change in the future.
 This is problematic for code that checks for existence because it is hard-coded to a particular approach.
-The purpose of `contains_feed` is to abstract away how feeds are compared for equality when testing for existence.
+The purpose of `db_contains_feed` is to abstract away how feeds are compared for equality when testing for existence.

 ### Params
 * **conn** {IDBDatabase} an open database connection